Becoming a successful conductor involves more than knowing how to work a baton.

 Kristina Caswell MacMullen, Director of University Singers

-Jessica Nápoles, Interim Chair and Director of Concert Choir
+Jessica Nápoles, Director of Concert Choir

 David Itkin, Director of Orchestral Studies, Director of Symphony Orchestra